 I was shocked by how many Michelin restaurants there are in Florence and was glad to take advantage of the foodie nature of this city.
 Make a reservation ahead of time – a usual nice dinner with wine goes to €100-150.

-Really close to Florence is the cutest little Tuscan town, San Gimignano, followed by the city of Pisa further west.
+Not too far from Florence, you’ll find the stunning city of Siena, the cutest little Tuscan town of San Gimignano, and the city of Pisa further west.

-The best way to visit both of these is by booking a tour – this way, you get the history buff tour guide and the transportation.
+The best way to visit these when you’re short on time is by booking a tour – this way, you get the history buff tour guide and the transportation.
 I know it doesn’t seem like a lot, but it’s a full day.

 Day 6: Explore Venice